SDK Reference¶

 Promise<ResolveCredentialsResponse> |

-Forward lookup by email/username |
+Forward lookup by q (metadata or account username) |

 reverseResolve(partyId) |